jayesh55555/CINEXUS-Movie-Reservation/README.md

 </div>

 ## Design Choices:

 ### Application Components:
-- Frontend: Native Android app for members, an Angular app for theater employees, ensuring a tailored experience for each user.
+- Frontend: React-based web and mobile app for members, an Angular app for theater employees, ensuring tailored experience for each user.
 - Backend: Django for the main backend, providing a robust and scalable framework.
 - Database: AWS RDS MySQL for data storage, which is a reliable choice with the ability to scale.
 - Cloud Hosting: AWS EC2 instances with Auto Scaling and Load Balancer, ensuring high availability and scalability.